mgsloan/mgsloan-site/non-posts/computer-ergonomics/page.md

     - One thing I particularly like about the Linak electronics is that it supports bluetooth.
-While the phone control is fairly lobotimized - it requires you to keep pressing on the phone to continue movement - it turns out there is a very handy [idasen-controller script][] which allows computer control!
+While the phone control is fairly lobotomized - it requires you to keep pressing on the phone to continue movement - it turns out there is a very handy [idasen-controller script][] which allows computer control!
 So now I can get my desk to move to preset heights via keyboard shortcuts.
 This makes me disproportionately happy :)

-- I got just the underframe, with the intention of putting a very nice pice of wood on the top.
+- I got just the underframe, with the intention of putting a very nice piece of wood on the top.
 However, I wanted to have a functioning desk quickly after picking up the underframe, and so I got a [$30 piece of 4'x2' birch plywood from Home Depot][plywood].
 My woodworking friends tell me the edges could really use some